 Section 2 of the current Act does not contain any provision indicating who has the burden of proof to establish whether a foreign country judgment is within the scope of the Act.
 Courts generally have held that the burden of proof is on the person seeking recognition to establish that the judgment is final, conclusive and enforceable where rendered.
 E.g., Mayekawa Mfg.
 Co.
 Ltd. v.
 Sasaki, 888 P.2d 183, 189 (Wash.
 App.
 1995) (burden of proof on creditor to establish judgment is final, conclusive, and enforceable where rendered); Bridgeway Corp. v.
 Citibank, 45 F.Supp.2d 276, 285 (S.D.N.Y.
 1999) (party seeking recognition must establish that there is a final judgment, conclusive and enforceable where rendered); S.C.Chimexim S.A. v.
 Velco Enterprises, Ltd., 36 F. Supp.2d 206, 212 (S.D.N.Y.
 1999) (Plaintiff has the burden of establishing conclusive effect).
-This draft follows those decisions.
 See Study Report, section III (B) (1).
+The Committee decided at its October 2004 meeting that the burden of proof to establish whether a foreign country judgment is within the scope of the Act should be on the party seeking recognition of the foreign country judgment with regard to both subsection (a) and subsection (b).